-In the afternoon, ride on a dirt road, through villages of Lu, Giay and H’mong people.
-Then cross Muong Kim river to Lao Cai province.
-Climb Tram Ton pass, the most beautiful one in Sapa from where we have stunning mountain view at sunset.
+In the afternoon, ride on a dirt road, through villages of Lu, Giay, and H’mong people.
+Then cross the Muong Kim river to Lao Cai province.
+Climb Tram Ton pass, the most beautiful one in Sapa from where we have a stunning mountain view at sunset.

 Ride down to Sapa before dark.
 Sapa was founded in the early years of the last century as a hill resort for the French administration in Indochina at the time.
 It soon became famous for its ideal climate.
 Nowadays, Sapa’s breathtaking scenery is one of the best in South East Asia.